SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 23/3/2017 ==

+What have I been up to?

+- I have finished off the ending screen

+- Added a start screen (it is really basic)

+- Cleaned up some of the code

+Probably the next thing on my to do list is the buff cooldowns.

+Need to figure out how to implement those and to test it out.

 == 15/3/2017 ==

 All sprites have been created and added into the game.